Reason behind widespread Southwest cancellations, delays remains unclear - NewsBreak

 Southwest said an air traffic management program put in place due to weather has caused significant delays.

 The airline released the following statement: “We experienced significant impact in the Florida airports yesterday evening after an FAA-imposed air traffic management program was implemented due to weather and resulted in a large number of cancellations.
-We are working hard behind the scenes to minimize challenges and fully recover the operation as we take care of displaced Crews and Customers as quickly as possible.”‘Unruly’ passengers arrested at Tennessee airport after refusing to wear masks on flights
+We are working hard behind the scenes to minimize challenges and fully recover the operation as we take care of displaced Crews and Customers as quickly as possible.”American, other airlines will require employee vaccinations

 Passengers have said they have been given very little information from the airline, and were wondering if there was also an issue affecting Southwest’s staffing – not just air traffic controllers.